bplmaps/lmec-main-site/content/event/atlascope-office-hours.md

 draft: true

 ---
-### About this event
+### Explore Boston through the lens of historic urban atlases

-Come explore Boston through the lens of historic urban atlases!
-Our [Atlascope tool](https://atlascope.leventhalmap.org/) transforms 101 atlas layers of Boston and its inner suburbs into a web interface suitable for browsing on a computer or mobile device.
-With features to empower storytelling, annotation, and discovery, as well as connections into other Massachusetts digital collections, Atlascope is the perfect tool for folks interested in family and local history, urban change over time....During Atlascope Office Hours, LMEC Staff will be available to answer questions, provide a demonstration of Atlascope features, troubleshoot atlas-based research inquiries, and more.
+The Leventhal Center has an extraordinary collection of urban atlases dating from the late 19th to early 20th centuries, one of the most important sets of documents for depicting how our city and region have changed over time.
+Over one hundred of these atlases are available in our [Atlascope tool](https://atlascope.leventhalmap.org/), making it easy to compare buildings and owners, zoom into the past right from where you’re standing, and share maps with others to tell stories about places over time.
+With new features to empower storytelling, annotation, and discovery, as well as connections into other Massachusetts digital collections, Atlascope is the perfect tool for folks interested in family and local history, urban change over time....During Atlascope Office Hours, LMEC Staff will be available to answer questions, provide a demonstration of Atlascope features, troubleshoot atlas-based research inquiries, and more.

 _Drop in anytime between 2:00PM – 4:00PM.
 Chromebooks will be provided._